In this guide

 Motorbike / boda boda (KSh 100–300)

 Fastest and cheapest for short solo hops.
 Available at every junction and beach entrance.
 Great for daytime errands.
+Generally tuk-tuks are a little more expensive than motorcycles.

 Walking (Free)